-3.4 App-config
+8.4 App-config

-3.4.1 Dynamic program with factories
+8.4.1 Dynamic program with factories

-As shown in the Object-Service concept example, it is easy to change an application's behaviour by simply changing the appropriate data and services.
-For example changing an image visualisation application to a 3D model visualisation application.
-Unfourtunely, this is limited to applications based on one service and one data, and thus would impossible to apply on applications containing multiple services and object.
+As shown in the Object-Service concept example, it is easy to change an application's behavior by simply changing the appropriate data and services.
+For example changing an image visualization application to a 3D model visualization application.
+Unfortunately, this is limited to applications based on one service and one data, and thus it would be impossible to apply to applications containing multiple services and objects.